TravelSizedLions/kleptool-package-manager/README.md

 - SMT's ability to validate complex constraints
 - A*'s ability to efficiently search large spaces

+### Why use A* and an SMT solver together to search for satisfying dependency resolutions?

+Modern dependency resolvers use exclusively SMT satisfiability solvers to reach a valid set of dependencies.
+While this works, it comes with a few limitations:

+- SMT solvers are designed to find *'a'* solution, rather than an optimal or particularly desired one.
+- SMT solvers use static, predefined heuristics to prune the search space of possibilities.
+This is for the sake of efficiency rather than optimization
+- Even the best solvers for dependency resolution make the assumption that they will be handed semver-compliant version schemes.

+A* on the other hand, offers:

+- The same heuristic search space pruning approach, but with room for customizability and tunability
+- No assumptions about the nature of the search space other than the requirement that it be expressed as a graph with a defined start state and goal to reach.
+- Not just finding a valid solution, but finding the best solution for the distance and heuristic functions it's handed.

+As such, A* offers an advantage when building an adaptive dependency resolver designed to minimize the risks inherent to added dependencies, while not insisting that all candidates adhere strictly to semantic versioning.
+If the dependency resolver itself can assess and minimize risks, SemVer as a standard is no longer a strict necessity to acquire safe, dependable packages and addons, and we make it possible to fine-tune resolutions for desired goals, such as:

+- Automatically limiting or even outright preventing vulnerable transitive dependencies
+- Limiting the number of installed transitive dependencies in the first place
+- Finding resolutions closer to the specified or otherwise optimal target versions.
+- Improving search heuristics over time (as we'll discuss later)

+However, our algorithm will still need to verify that candidate solutions do in-fact satisfy the constraints placed upon them, and so SAT validation will still be used to validate the proposed solutions.

+Conveniently, A* also gracefully handles cases where no dependency resolution can be found.

 ## Formally Defining the Configuration Space